Thomas Byrne (Meath politician): 24th Seanad (2011–2016)

-32nd Dáil Éireann (2016–2020)
+32nd Dáil (2016–2020)

 Following the 2016 general election, Byrne was re-elected to Dáil Éireann, receiving a total of 10,818 first preference votes (26.1%).
 On returning to Dáil Éireann, Byrne was appointed opposition front bench spokesperson for Education and Skills by then Leader of the Opposition Micheál Martin.

 As opposition spokesperson for Education and Skills, Byrne opposed so-called 'baptism barrier' which was instituted in oversubscribed Irish Catholic primary schools.
 The practice, in line with Catholic primary schools admissions policies at the time, involved the lawful discrimination of student registration on the basis of religion.
-Following a bipartisan initiative to remove the obstacle, led by Byrne and then Minister for Education and Skills Richard Bruton, The Education (Admission to Schools) Bill was enacted by the Oireachtas, which prohibits selective enrolment predicated on religious factors.
+Following a bipartisan initiative to remove the obstacle, led by Byrne and the Minister for Education and Skills Richard Bruton, the Education (Admission to Schools) Act 2018 was enacted, prohibited selective enrolment predicated on religious factors.

 In November 2019, Byrne was appointed Director of Elections by Fianna Fáil leader Micheál Martin for the 2019 Dublin Fingal by-election, to fill the Dáil vacancy created by the election of former Independents 4 Change TD Clare Daly to the European Parliament.
 However, Fianna Fáil Senator Lorraine Clifford-Lee lost the election to Green Party candidate Joe O’Brien TD.